sapphiredev/cli/README.md

 ### Create custom component templates
 - Create a file like this in your custom template directory `<templateName>.<language>.sapphire` (e.g `command.ts.sapphire`).
 If you make it's name same as one of the default template's, your template will override the default one.
-- Template's have 2 parts, config and the template, seperated with `---`.
+- Template's have 2 parts, config and the template, separated with `---`.
 - We first need to type the config:

 ```json